Alabama Republican who un-endorsed Trump in 2016 forced into runoff election

 In 2016, she grabbed the headlines after un-endorsing then-candidate Trump and saying she won’t vote for him after the infamous “Access Hollywood” tape was published, in which Trump is heard saying demeaning things about women.

-Her fellow Republican challengers attacked her for lack loyalty to the president.
+Her fellow Republican challengers attacked her for lack of loyalty to the president.
 Bright accused Roby of “[turning] her back on President Trump when he needed her the most” in one of his campaign commercials.

-Roby will go into the July runoff with shrinking voting base.
+Roby will go into the July runoff with a shrinking voting base.
 Her withdrawal of Trump endorsement cost her politically in 2016.
 She won the election that year by around 9 percent margin, though both in 2012 and 2014 she won by over 25 points.

 The winner of the GOP primary will face Democrat Tabitha Isner, a first-time candidate who defeated Audri Scott Williams on Tuesday.
 The Democratic Congressional Campaign Committee (DCCC) reportedly sees the state’s District 2 as a potential seat to flip in the 2018 midterm elections.